-Anyone who’s been around cats knows that their eyes can look absolutely stunning.
-Green-eyed cats in particular look stunning as the color in their irises reflects really nicely in sunlight.
-But which cats have green eyes?
+Anyone who’s been around cats knows that their eyes can look absolutely gorgeous.
+Green is a color that looks particularly stunning, as this is a color that reflects really nicely in sunlight.
+But have you ever wondered if certain cat breeds have green eyes?
+Or is it just luck of the draw?

 All cat breeds with green eyes

-Many people find green eyes gorgeous, so naturally, there are people trying to get their hands on a cat that has the genetics for green eyes.
-So, which cat breeds can have green eyes?
-Let’s dig in!
+Many people find green eyes gorgeous, so naturally, they are looking to adopt a cat that has the genetics for green eyes.
+There are certain breeds that have the right genes (provided they are purebred!) that can increase the odds.
+Let’s quickly examine them.

 Here’s an overview of the various breeds, sorted by color of their fur: